cobaltt7/jeopardy/README.md

 | -------- | ----- | --------------------- |
 | `player` | `str` | The new player's name |

-#### `close`
+#### `start`

--   Emitted when the host closes a room
+-   Emitted when the host starts a room
 -   Emitted to all players in it, as well as the host.
 -   No extra properties.

-#### `disconnect`

--   Emitted when a given player or host sends a second `join` event from a different WebSocket.
--   Emitted to the player or host's original WebSocket only to indicate that that WebSocket will no longer recieve any future events.
--   No extra properties.
+Reload the page and reconnect to get room data.

 ### Client-to-Server Events